xianxx17/my-youtube-mcp-server/README.md

 - `get-video-comments` - Get comments for a specific video
 - `get-video-transcript` - Get transcript for a specific video with optional language
 - `enhanced-transcript` - Advanced transcript extraction with filtering, search, and multi-video capabilities
+- `get-key-moments` - Extract key moments with timestamps from a video transcript for easier navigation
+- `get-segmented-transcript` - Divide a video transcript into segments for easier analysis

 #### Statistical Tools
 - `get-video-stats` - Get statistical information for a specific video